animaplexyz/animaple-core/README.md

 ![Vercel](https://img.shields.io/badge/Deployed_on-Vercel-black?logo=vercel)
 ![License](https://img.shields.io/badge/License-MIT-blue.svg)

-**AnimapleCore API** is the official backend engine powering the **Project Animaple**.
+**AnimapleCore API** is the official backend engine powering the **Animaple Project**.
 Built with Next.js, this RESTful API seamlessly scrapes and serves real-time anime data from the Otakudesu website, delivering fast, reliable, and structured JSON responses for frontend integrations.

 > **Disclaimer:** This project is developed strictly for personal, educational purposes, and as the backend infrastructure for Project Animaple.
 Use it at your own risk.